arqalite/fire-king-guide/src/playing-the-deck/combos/princess-arvata/ulcanix-arvata.md

 You are safe from Nibiru, however, as Arvata hits the field at the 5th summon exactly.

+It could be worth going into [Amblowhale] or [Amblowhale + Arvata] setups here, as you're protected from Nibiru while having 3 other materials on the field.

 [search Rangbali for a Spell/Trap negate]: ../patterns/ulcanix.md#rangbali-on-demand
+[Amblowhale]: amblowhale-setups.md
+[Amblowhale + Arvata]: amblowhale-arvata-setups.md